derek-at-paradynamix/derek-at-paradynamix/README.md

 Hi, I'm @derek-at-paradynamix.
-I'm the Implementation & Support Manager at Paradynamix, LLC.
+I'm the Director of Technologies at Paradynamix, LLC.

 This repository is where I store accessible code and projects.